Sanctuary city: North Carolina

 North Carolina has banned sanctuary cities.
-The state currently restricts any city or municipality from refusing to cooperate with federal immigration and customs enforcement officials.
+The state restricts any city or municipality from refusing to cooperate with federal immigration and customs enforcement officials.
 There are therefore no official sanctuary cities in the state.
-A bill, under consideration as of March 2017, is entitled Citizens Protection Act of 2017 or HB 63.
-Under the new provisions, the state would be able to deny bail to undocumented immigrants for whom Immigration and Customs Enforcements (ICE) has issued a detainer; allow the state to withhold tax revenues from cities who are not in compliance with the statewide immigration regulations; and encourage tipsters to identify municipalities which violate these laws.
+A bill, initially under consideration as of March 2017, is entitled Citizens Protection Act of 2017 or HB 63.
+Under the new provisions, the state would be able to deny bail to illegal immigrants for whom Immigration and Customs Enforcements (ICE) has issued a detainer; allow the state to withhold tax revenues from cities who are not in compliance with the statewide immigration regulations; and encourage tipsters to identify municipalities which violate these laws.
+A similar version of HB 63 was introduced in February 2023 during the 2023-2024 session.

+North Dakota

+In 2023, the state enacted a law that bans the establishment of sanctuary areas.
+The measure forbids local governments and higher education institutions from setting policies that inhibit authorities from reporting illegal immigrants to federal officials, or that allow illegal immigrants the legal right to stay in a jurisdiction.